Virginia Port Authority (VPA) Board of Commissioners

 Val S. McWhorter was appointed to the VPA Board by Governor McAuliffe for an unexpired term beginning April 17, 2014, and ending June 30, 2017.
 Mr. McWhorter is a founding partner in the Tysons Corner, Virginia, law firm of Smith, Pachter, McWhorter, P.L.C., a 30-lawyer firm that specializes in construction and government contract law with a national and international client base.
 Mr. McWhorter serves on the VPA Board’s Growth and Operations Committee.

 (Dr.) Faith B. Power was appointed by Governor McAuliffe on June 20, 2014, to serve an unexpired term effective May 21, 2014 through June 30, 2016.
 Dr. Power was reappointed by Governor McAuliffe to serve an additional five-year term from July 1, 2016 through June 30, 2021.
-Dr. Power is Professor of Management and Director of the Institute for Entrepreneurship at Shenandoah University in Winchester.
-Her teaching responsibilities include Leadership and Cultural Change, Organizational Structure and Behavior, The Mind of the Entrepreneur, and Small Business Management.
+Dr. Power is an entrepreneur, having started and run several companies.
+Most recently she was the CEO of Ambriel Technologies, a technology research and development firm.
+She is also an organizational consultant and professor teaching in the areas of leadership, cultural change, organizational structure and behavior, entrepreneurship and business management.
 Dr. Power is the nonvoting, ex officio member of the Board representing the Virginia Inland Port in accordance with board composition outlined in Virginia Code §62.1-129.
 Dr. Power is a member of the Board’s Finance and Audit Committee.

 John N. Pullen was appointed on July 15, 2011, by Governor McDonnell, to serve an unexpired term on the VPA Board beginning July 22, 2011 through June 30, 2014.
 On May 27, 2014, Mr. Pullen was appointed Vice Chairman of the VPA Board and on June 27, 2014, he was reappointed by Governor McAuliffe to serve a five-year term from July 1, 2014 until June 30, 2019.
 Mr. Pullen is Chief Growth Officer of Luck Companies, in Richmond, and is a member of the company’s Strategic Leadership Team, responsible for balancing the portfolio of the company to deliver financial results, growing the company’s geographic footprint and identifying global trends that have relevancy to the future of the business.
 Mr. Pullen continues to serve as Vice Chairman of the Board and is on the Executive Committee.